polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

 the signature and parse the Hyperlambda, building a lambda object from it.
 Execution rights needs to be retrieved from the database, and a receipt for the execution of the lambda object needs to be persisted into the database.
-Hence, you should _not_ use these guys for things where execution speed is crucial, but rather for smaller payloads, occassionally transmitted between clients and servers, and not for things needing to handle thousands of requests per second.
+Hence, you should _not_ use these guys for things where execution speed is crucial, but rather smaller payloads, occassionally transmitted between clients and servers, and not for things needing to handle thousands of requests per second.

 However, when you need them, you _really_ need them - And if used correctly, and _sparsely_ may I add,